apache/doris-website/docs/admin-manual/data-admin/ccr/overview.md

 ## Overview

 CCR (Cross Cluster Replication) is a cross-cluster data synchronization mechanism that synchronizes data changes from the source cluster to the target cluster at the database or table level.
-It is mainly used to improve data availability for online services, support offline load isolation, and build a dual-region, three-center architecture.
+It is mainly used to improve data availability for online services, support read-write load isolation, and build a dual-region, three-center architecture.

 ### Use Cases